 Other Applicants: In addition to candidates applying for religious formation with the Divine Word Missionaries (SVD), Divine Word College welcomes many other students to its academic and religious formation programs.
 Applicants from other religious congregations or diocesan seminarians and priests must submit a letter of recommendation from their religious superior or local bishop.
-These recommendation letters serve to demonstrate that religious and diocesan applicants have already been assessed as meeting the above criteria.
-While lay students applying to Divine Word College exclusively for academic programs-and who will not participate in the Religious Formation Program-are thereby exempt from meeting the religious formation admission criteria.
-However, any such lay student must understand and respect the spiritual and formational aspects of the entire Divine Word College program and adhere to appropriate Student Handbook policies.
+These recommendation letters serve to demonstrate that religious and diocesan applicants have already been assessed as meeting the above religious formation criteria.
+Lay students applying to Divine Word College exclusively for academic programs-and who will not participate in the Religious Formation Program-are exempt from meeting the religious formation admission criteria.
+However, lay students must understand and respect the spiritual and formational aspects of the entire Divine Word College program and adhere to appropriate Student Handbook policies.